cookieshq/ruby_lambda/README.md

 * `config.yml` contains some default configuration for your function.
 * `env` will be renamed to `.env` after the init command runs, it will contain `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`.
 You will need these to be able to deploy your function.

-Please have a read of the `config.yml` and update any of the default configuration to better suit your function.
+Please have a read of the `config.yml` and update any of the default configuration to better suit your function to AWS.

 #### ruby-lambda execute
 ```
 $ ruby-lambda execute
 ```